 Many dislike the practice from fair critiques or bias

-In large part, the prayer practice is unknown or frowned upon in Protestant circles.
+In large part, the prayer of contemplation as the practice is also known is frowned upon in Protestant circles.
 In some ways this is a fair assessment; I others it is a tad biased.
 For example, the use of the Jesuit lectio divina has become quite popular in the environs of Fuller and many hardly wink at it.
 How so many then judge the use of the other paths outright is to me close minded.

-In fact, what is objectionable to the Roman use of contemplation is actually the same aspect of the lectio that should be laid aside.
+In fact, what is objectionable to the historical Roman use of contemplation is actually the same aspect of the lectio that should be laid aside.
 That is why I can state there are teachings on the subject it is fair to reject.
-In both cases, the stray path lay down the road of the use of images, icons, etc. that are found in their church traditions.
+In both cases, the stray path is down the road of the use of images, icons, etc. that are found in their church traditions.
 And it is inseparable from the practices as found, for Loyola, de’Liguri, and Teresa all show indications of image teaching.
+The idea of contemplation in the original discipline is “imagination.”

 The secondary objections I give less weight, as the critics of quietism, etc. have a hard case to make.
 It is true that there are psychosomatic pitfalls, the practice can breed elitism, and there are questions regarding which spirit a person of questionable Christian beliefs will uncover under the veil of darkness.
 Yet, I feel those that are at risk of such things are at risk of such things without engaging in the practice of contemplation, as wrong belief and vanity can infect and corrupt even regular prayer and worship practices.